ICU Nurse

 There are some interventions that are practiced much more often by ICU nurses, and may include administering vasoactive drugs for hemodynamic instability, hypothermia protocol after a cardiac arrest, intubation for respiratory failure, CPR, performing Advanced Cardiac Life Support (ACLS), and others.

-Nurses with a love for data and management of a single patient’s condition and outcomes generally do well as ICU nurses.
-An inquisitive mind and attention to processes is equally important.
-ICU nurses are deeply compassionate and are unafraid to advocate on behalf of their patient to family members who are distraught.
+Nurses who love data and managing a single patient’s condition and outcomes generally do well as ICU nurses.
+An inquisitive mind and attention to processes are equally important.
+ICU nurses are deeply compassionate and unafraid to advocate on behalf of their patients to distraught family members.

-What Are the Education Requirements for an ICU Nurse?
+What Are the Schooling Requirements for an ICU Nurse?

-For experienced RNs, making the transition into the ICU requires applying to an ICU position and usually engaging in a training program either before applying or concurrently with the application.
+For experienced RNs, transitioning into the ICU requires applying to an ICU position and usually engaging in a training program before applying or concurrently with the application.
 These positions and criteria are hospital-specific but often include a didactic and mentorship portion, working under the guidance of a senior ICU nurse until success criteria and leadership in the role have been achieved.

 The American Association of Critical Care Nurses (AACN) offers many certifications.
 For adult ICU nurses, the CCRN is a certification for acute/critical care nurses.
 Additional modules focused on pediatrics and neo-natals are offered too.